costpetrides/Brain-Tumor-Classification/README.md

 Warning :)
    If you want to run the entire model from scratch, the first model takes approximately 6 'Friends' episodes to be trained, while the second model takes approximately 8 'Friends' episodes to be trained!

+Feel free run the entire code from scratch and adjust the hyperparameters so can be fit to  your dataset!

 # Differnces between Model_1 and Model_2

 1. Model Architecture: